Broad Spectrum Sun Protection Products

 Thankfully, we are all now wiser as to the real facts about sun damage but our ignorance earlier in life has been slowly working its way to the surface of our skin.
 All that previous damage is now visible.
 We are now painfully aware that sun damage is actually caused by UV light and this is prevalent every day of the year.
 If there's daylight - there's UV.
 Many of us were not aware that there are two main components to UV light that we are exposed to.
 These are UVA and UVB.
 UVB is the one that burns the skin and is very present on a bright sunny day.

-We would recommend SPF of factor 30-50 and high UVA * rating ( 5 is ideal) Our particular favourite sun protection products are Heliocare Advanced, Heliocare 360 and Elizabeth Arden Pro TAP and are all available to buy from us in clinic or over the phone.
+We would recommend SPF of factor 30-50 and high UVA * rating (5 is ideal).
+Our particular favourite sun protection products are Heliocare Advanced and Heliocare 360 which are available to buy from us in clinic or over the phone.
 Take the first step in sun damage prevention and reduce further skin exposure.
 Make sure you don't leave the bathroom without your sunscreen - we don't!
 Keep your eyes peeled for our next blog on how the visible sun damage can be treated.